 Rehabilitation is a process aimed at bringing the affected person to resume his / her normal life to its normal level of functioning.
 Areas such as physical, mental, emotional, social and occupational are important to consider in this journey.
 In addition to this, a collaborative team of professionals such as psychiatrists, psychologists, social workers, occupational therapists and nurses work together to help patients in achieving the highest level of functioning during their journey of rehabilitation.

-The approach to the treatment is based on the biopsychosocial model.
+The Pharmacological Management:-The approach to the treatment is based on the biopsychosocial model.
 The first step towards the treatment would be managing the acute difficulties such as symptoms of the patient such as hallucinations, delusions, disorganized speech and negative symptoms.
 These are managed using a pharmacological treatment like antipsychotics and clinical observation in the inpatient department.

 Psychological Management:- Psychosocial aspects are also addressed side by side.
 After managing patients symptomatically, psychological management therapies such as cognitive behavioural therapy, and cognitive remediation therapy are planned.
 Additionally, family-based interventions along with education about the signs and symptoms of illness are carried out with the patient and caregiver/family.

 Along with the medicines and psychological treatment, it becomes important to address issues related to the functionality of the affected person and help him get back to their normal functioning.

 Here comes the role of social workers and occupational therapists.
 They train patients in skills required for independent functioning.
 It includes skills required for maintaining personal hygiene and self-care, understanding emotions, managing technology, money management, training in vocational skills, making a plan for sustainable occupational, communication skills etc.